verdverm/verdverm.github.io/_sr/01b-sr.md

 through evolutionary progress
 to guide the future search direction.

-The GP process and its components have many parameters which effect their behavior.
-Setting and tuning these parameters is difficult and has a significant impact on the efficacy of a GP run.
-Dynamic, feedback, and meta-heuristics have been proposed for auto-tuning the parameters to the GP algorithm.

 GP, as a non-deteriministic algorithm comes with a host of issues.
 These issues stem from problems created